Skip to main content

 What is Session-Based Pricing?

-Session-Based pricing charges students based on a fixed number of classes or sessions.
+Session-Based pricing charges students based on a fixed number of sessions.

-Instead of paying for time, the student purchases a package of sessions.
+Instead of paying for time, students purchase a defined session package.

 • The total number of sessions included

-This clearly sets how many classes the student can attend.
+This determines how many classes the student is paying for.

 • The student purchases a fixed number of sessions